cjmagee/PublicRustPlugins/README.md

 Could also be called "PersistantItems".
 A super cool plugin I wrote over a random weekend: it optimizes dropped items on a server, while also allowing them to stay around way longer.

-Originially all items had super long despawn times, but it was soon discovered that the only way players get rid of trash is by dropping it on the ground and letting it despawn.
-As it currently stands, items such as burlap clothing only stick around for 15 minutes, while an assault rifle will stay around for 3 days, and an m249 will stay around for an entire week!
+When this was first designed, all items had super long despawn times.
+It was soon discovered that the only way players get rid of trash is by dropping it on the ground and letting it despawn.
+As it currently stands, items such as burlap clothing only stick around for 15 minutes, while an assault rifle will stay around for 3 days, and an m249 will stay around for an entire week.

 ### Details: